 |Subject area||% of content in the corpus|

 |Life and Leisure||5%|

 As quickly becomes clear from these statistics, News accounts for the largest percentage of corpus data.

 Each main subject area is further divided into a series of more specific categories.
 For example, Sport is divided into about 40 individual sports including baseball, basketball, sailing, soccer, etc. This makes it possible to explore the language of a particular subject area, or to compare two subject areas, or to investigate how the behaviour of a word changes in different contexts.

-The Oxford English Corpus is dominated by British and US English, which together make up 80% of all text.
-The remaining 20% (over 400 million words) is made up of varieties of English from around the world: Australian, South African, Canadian, Caribbean, etc. It also includes material from regions such as India, Singapore, and Hong Kong, where English is often a second language.
+The Oxford English Corpus is dominated by British and US English, which together make up 80% of all text in the corpus.
+The remaining 20% (over 400 million words) is made up of varieties of English from around the world: Australian, South African, Canadian, Caribbean, etc. It also includes material from regions such as India, Singapore, and Hong Kong, where English is often used as a second language.
 The geographical range of the corpus is crucial for building a detailed picture of English as a global language.